sgupta999/mqtt-bridge-smartthings/README.md

 # Configuration

-The bridge has two yaml files for configuration:
+The bridge has two yaml files for configuration.
+The config files need to be stored in the config directory.
+You can specify a CONFIG_DIR environment variable to specify where the config directory or it will default to locating the config directory in the same folder where mbs-server.
+This is a change form vesions 1.02 and earlier where confif files were not in a separate sub-directory

 [config.yml](https://github.com/sgupta999/mqtt-bridge-smartthings/blob/master/config.yml)
 ==========